Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "The Ten’Gewek owe him a huge debt," Julian said.

 "They know.
-Anyway… I’ve spent this whole time dwelling on Steven’s death.
+Anyway...
+I’ve spent this whole time dwelling on Steven’s death.
 I’d like to move forward.
 Shall we?
 I notice you got a new foot.
 It’s impressively realistic this time!" the waggle in his eyebrows said he knew perfectly well it wasn’t a prosthetic.

 "Good craftsmanship!
 They’re too big, though," Xiù noted.